 We want to offer effective psychological treatment for everyone.

-Our therapy framework takes into account the individual needs of each client and how the anxiety affects them.
+My therapy framework takes into account the individual needs of each client and how the anxiety affects them.
 This includes working with specific anxiety disorders.
-We offer specially tailored treatment for adults as well as for children and adolescents.
-In addition to the individual treatment of sufferers, we also provide advice and guidance for family members of the client – the better they understand the needs of their loved one, the more effective the treatment will be.
+I offer specially tailored treatment for adults as well as for children and adolescents.
+It can sometimes be helpful for family members to attend sessions as well – the better they understand the needs of their loved one, the more effective the treatment will be.

 Together we can work towards a successful recovery.